jredding/new-site/research/data.md

 title: Examination of Data
 published: true
 ---
-As research progresses this page will serve as a dumping ground for the foundational information and data we derived from the data analysis/mining.
+This page is a dumping ground for the foundational information and data we derived from analysis and/or mining.
 The information or data may not make sense and it will not serve as a conclusive definition or direction of the overall research.
-What you can derive from this page is the direction of the research and draw your own conclusions from the information or data provided.
-Opinions, comments, and suggestions are [always welcome](/contact "always welcome").
+What this page can tell you are potential directions of the research and you may draw your own conclusions from the information and data.
+Opinions, comments, and suggestions are [always welcome](/contact "Contact Form").

-Please keep in mind that this research only looks at contributions to the core of Drupal and Joomla!.
+Please keep in mind that this research only looks at contributions to the *core* of Drupal and Joomla!.

 Our approach
 ------------------